PREPARE YOUR HOME

 - After you have made anchoring or mooring provisions, remove all moveable equipment such as canvas, sails, dinghies, radios, cushions, Biminis and roller furling sails.

-- Back up critical computer data and store it off premises.
+- Back up critical computer data to cloud storage and keep physical backups off premises.

-- Make a complete inventory of your business and take plenty of pictures.
+- Make a complete inventory of your business and take plenty of photos and videos.

 - Make sure employee emergency contact information is up to date, and that you have an employee communication plan in place, which includes a designated out of town phone number where employees can check in and receive company information.